Alfred Babcock

-Alfred Babcock (April 15, 1805 – May 16, 1871) was a physician, an American politician and a U.S. Representative from New York's thirty-third district.
+Alfred Babcock (April 15, 1805 – May 16, 1871) was an American physician, politician, and a U.S. Representative from New York's thirty-third district.

 Biography

 Born in Hamilton, New York, Babcock attended the local schools.
 He also attended the Gaines (New York) Academy.
 He studied medicine and became a physician.

 Career

 Babcock moved to Gaines, New York, where he practiced his profession.
 He was elected a member of the board of trustees of the village of Gaines at its first election on May 28, 1839.

 Elected as a Whig to the Twenty-seventh Congress as a U.S. Representative for New York's thirty-third district, Babcock served from March 4, 1841, to March 3, 1843.
 He resumed the practice of medicine in Gaines, New York, when his term was over.

-In 1850, Babcock moved to Illinois and settled in Galesburg, Knox County, Illinois, where he continued the practice of his profession until his death in 1871.
+In 1850, Babcock moved to Illinois and settled in Galesburg, Illinois, where he continued the practice of his profession until his death in 1871.